 Career in mental health still an unlikely career choice for nursing graduates: a replicated longitudinal study

-Stevens, J, Browne, G & Graham, I in press, 'Career in mental health still an unlikely career choice for nursing graduates: a replicated longitudinal study', International Journal of Mental Health Nursing.
+Stevens, J, Browne, G & Graham, I 2013, 'Career in mental health still an unlikely career choice for nursing graduates: a replicated longitudinal study', International Journal of Mental Health Nursing, vol. 22, no.3, pp. 213-230.

 Published version available from: